 Isn’t God a mystery?
 If God is a mystery, what do we mere human mortals deduce from the Trinitarian doctrine?
 The ultimate heart of this mystery is love.
 We can never repeat that word enough.
 For the many times, the word features in our daily language, we can never really begin to understand the basic meaning of it.
 The profound mystery of the Trinitarian God emerges from the perfect love which exists within the three Persons of the Holy Trinity.
 Again, our language can never really grasp the greatness that is the Trinity.
 That also applies to our use of numbers with this respect.
 St Basil speaks of “meta-mathematics” with this respect.
 We need to remember that the Trinity is about love; about the relation between the Three Persons, each of which is God, and who are one God.
 For it is out of love, that God has taken the initiative to create the human being and reveal himself gradually to humanity, hence Ireneaus of Lyons’ divine pedagogy.
 The salvation story, starting with the Old Testament, with the creation of the first persons, and culminating in the New Testament with the coming of Christ and his sending of the Holy Spirit, is a story of God’s encounter with humanity and his great love.
 While God takes the initiative, he also reveals himself gradually to humanity, while still remaining beyond that which can be grasped and fully known.
 God is God.

-The Trinity In The Old Testament
+Understanding The Trinity As Portrayed In The Old Testament

 We have echoes of the Trinitarian language in the Old Testament, starting even before the creation of the world, “where the Spirit of God moved upon the waters.”
 (Gn 1, 2), culminating with the way Christ speaks about his relationship with the Father in the New Testament (Jn 5, 9; Jn 10, 30; Jn16, 28) and his eventual sending of the Paraclete (Jn 16, 7-15).
 From the early days of our catechism lessons we are thought that the Trinity as comprising the Father, the Son, and the Holy Spirit, yet they are one God.
 We have three divine Persons, and one God.
 The Holy Trinity is the example par excellence of the unity in diversity.